 Terry has always been actively involved in athletics.
-In high school, she was All Catholic in Field Hockey at Bishop Conwell and threw shot put and disc on the track team.
+In high school, she earned All Catholic honors in Field Hockey at Bishop Conwell and threw the shot and discus on the track team.
 In college, she was a goalie at Bloomsburg University where she was a member of the National Championship Division II Field Hockey Team as well as a captain and starting goalie for the Women’s Lacrosse Team.

-Ryan volunteered with the Learn to Row Program in the summer of 2011 and has been an assistant coach for PCR since the fall of that year.
-He currently coaches the novice boys squad.
-He is currently a student at Temple University where he is majoring in Kinesiology.
+Ryan volunteered with the PCR Learn to Row Program in the summer of 2011 and has been an assistant coach for PCR since the fall of that year.
+He currently coaches the novice boys squad and is a student at Temple University where he is majoring in Kinesiology.
 Ryan also works with the Pennsylvania Adaptive Sports Program.

 Liz graduated from from Brock University in Canada where she received an MS in Applied Health Science, Kinesiology.
 Her undergraduate degree in Kinesiology was from University of Massachusetts Amherst.
 Liz rowed throughout High School and was a member of UMass Division 1 Women’s Rowing team from Fall 2007 through Spring 2011.
 She was a member of Brock University Varsity Women’s Rowing Team from Fall 2011 through Spring 2012.
 She is currently an Elite member of Vesper, continuing to compete in national and international regattas.
 Liz is pursuing her PhD in Physical Therapy at Drexel University this fall

 Adrienne recently completed her Phd in Conservation Biology from University of New Orleans and was assisting with our middle school program in the fall.
 She rowed at the University of Virginia as an undergraduate and is currently rowing at Undine Barge Club.
 She is taking over the Novice Boys Coaching position.